CRED-CLUB/synth-android/README.md

 ## Contributors

-Synth would not have been possible if not for the contributions made by:
+Synth would not have been possible if not for the contributions made by CRED's design and frontend teams.
-- Rishabh Singh Bisht
-- Nikhil Panju
-- Madhur Kapadia
-- Sidharth
-- Hari Krishna

 ## License